How To Prepare Your Chicken Coop For Winter

 How to Prepare your Chicken Coop for Winter

-Having an annual winter prep checklist is a good thing even if you do not need to prepare for -25 wind chills.
-One of the benefits of a winter prep list is to get the coop cleaned out and cleaned up which is key for a healthy flock of chickens.
+Having an annual winter prep checklist is a good thing, even if you do not need to prepare for -25 wind chills.
+One of the benefits of a winter prep list is to get the coop cleaned out and cleaned up, which is key for a healthy flock of chickens.

 This habit is even more important if you raise any animals.
 Checking their housing and shelters routinely is vital and can keep you ahead of the game.
-By keeping a seasonal checklist you will ensure you are always watching out for issues before they become problems.
+By keeping a seasonal Project checklist you will ensure you are always watching out for issues before they become problems.

 prepare your cleaned coop for winter